+Looking for Social Security name change tips?
 Millions of newlyweds will opt to change their names after getting married this year.
 Typically the first thing that comes to mind is Social Security Card name change.
 Where do I go?
 Does my Social Security Number change?
 How do I get my new social security card?
 What form(s) do I file?
-These are a few of the questions the customer support team hears at MissNowMrs every day.
+Our customer support team at MissNowMrs hears these question every day.
 So, we’ve got the inside scoop on exactly what you need to know about Social Security name change.